Welcome | Sign In

 Signs of Maturity

-Microsoft (Nasdaq: MSFT) created a Windows certification curriculum and process that has become a must for Windows system administrators.
+Microsoft created a Windows certification curriculum and process that has become a must for Windows system administrators.
 However, when it comes to enterprise Linux administration, expectations are very different, Illuminata Senior Analyst Gordon Haff told LinuxInsider.

 That is not necessarily a bad thing, he said.
 There is always a need for training on enterprise software platforms and administration, and Novell's program offers an opportunity for those without much experience in either Linux or Unix, he said.